scifir/scifir-units/TO-DO.md

 - TODO: add in the table of contents a link to each documentation of class
 - TODO: add an example of fluiddynamics with scifir-geometry for robotics applications
 - TODO: explain some normal code examples of robotics, medical machines, chemistry machines
-- TODO: increase the introduction of the README.md file
 - TODO: add initialization of lab_number<> inside README.md file
 - TODO: inside README.md file add the conversion of aid::type and zid::type in their explanation
 - TODO: add a readings section in the README.md file, with some of the urls of the TODO.md file